Mount Adams (Washington): Flank terrain features

 Prominent ridges descend from the mountain on all sides.
 On the north side, the aptly named North Cleaver comes down from a point below the summit ice cap heading almost due north.
 The Northwest Ridge and West Ridge descend from the Pinnacle, to the northwest and west, respectively.
 Stagman Ridge descends west-southwest from a point about halfway up the west side and turns more southwest at about 6000 ft.
 South of Stagman Ridge lies Crofton Ridge.
-Crofton gradually becomes very broad as it descends southwesterly from the tree line.
-MacDonald Ridge, on the south side, starts at about tree line below the lower end of Suksdorf Ridge and descends in a southerly direction.
+Crofton gradually becomes very broad as it descends southwesterly.
+MacDonald Ridge, on the south side, starts below the lower end of Suksdorf Ridge and descends in a southerly direction.

 Three prominent ridges descend from the east side of the mountain.
 The Ridge of Wonders is farthest south and ends at an area away from the mountain called The Island.
 Battlement Ridge is very rugged and descends from high on the mountain.
 The farthest ridge north on the east side, Victory Ridge, descends from a lower elevation on the mountain than Battlement Ridge beneath the precipitous Roosevelt Cliff.
 Lava Ridge, starting at about the same location as the North Cleaver, descends slightly east of north.

 Several rock prominences exist on the lower flanks of Adams.
 The Spearhead is an abrupt rocky prominence near the bottom of Battlement Ridge.
 Burnt Rock, The Hump, and The Bumper are three smaller rocky prominences at or below the tree line on the west side.